uiboy/location-dashboard/README.md

 2. The free forecast API provides data only for the next 5 days.
 So that is used currently.
 Technically we could show more days or aggregates over months depending on how long Jamie plans to stay in the next location.

+3. The dashboard is focused heavily on weather currently, making the assumption that the flight cost is just a one time cost and Jamie would make a big decision like moving to another place based more on weather or cost of living.

-3. While the page is minimally responsive, with more time I would have made more changes like adding a downward arrow on mobile to let users know the cities are tappable.
+4. While the page is minimally responsive, with more time I would have made more changes like adding a downward arrow on mobile to let users know the cities are tappable.
 The layout on mobile can also be improved like the flights info section.

-4. Currently, of course there is no "Action" button on  the page. i.e Jamie cant really select a city and go somewhere.
+5. Currently, of course there is no "Action" button on  the page. i.e Jamie cant really select a city and go somewhere.
 But thats intentionally left out to keep the scope minimal for the given time frame.

-5. Improvement: Would have loved to add some Sunnny/Cloudy icons next to the temperature.
+6. Would have loved to add some Sunnny/Cloudy icons next to the temperature.

 Technical Improvements